DucarrougeR/UCD-Research-Practicum-WiFi-Occupancy-Platform/README.md

 ### Tech Stack

-Ouranos uses a number of open source projects to work properly:
+WiSpy uses a number of open source projects to work properly:
 * [Python 3.5.x] -
 * [AngularJS] - HTML enhanced for web apps!
 * [Flask] - Mico-web server for Python web apps
 * [node.js] - evented I/O for the backend.
-Ouranos uses this to install front-end dependencies via NPM
+WiSpy uses this to install front-end dependencies via NPM
 * [node-sass] - CSS with more features
 * [SQLite] - software library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.